cs-uob/COMS20012/docs/labs/lab 5.md

 2. run `vagrant up` to start you VM.Do not forget to ssh your VM.
 3. compile `gcc memory_layout.c -o memory_layout`
 4. run the resulting binary.
 It will halt with a message "Press any key...."
 5. On a different terminal (lets call it TermB, and the already runing terminal as TermA), run `ps -e |grep memory_layout`.
-Note the PID, say P.
+Note the PID (PID is the process ID that is returned from the command).
-6. On TermB, run `gdb -p P`.
+6. On TermB, run `gdb -p PID`.
 GDB will be attached to the running process on TermA.
 You will be in GDB shell.
 Now on enter commands within gdb shell.
 NOTE: if GDB does not attach, run: `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`

 ```
 (gdb) disassem main